factabulous/matgrindr/README.md

 * Thargoid Links (at Thargoid Structures)
 * Raw materials at Brain Tree sites.

-Note that the data in not ideal at the moemnt - it includes Thargoid Structures that are inactive, and Brain Tree sites that have been invalidated (though there are few of these).
-The list is updated daily, it is downloaded from a google doc daily so will improve over time.
+Note that the data is not ideal at the moment - it includes Thargoid Structures that are inactive, and Brain Tree sites that have been invalidated (though there are few of these).
+The list is updated daily, it is downloaded from a google doc so will improve over time.

 Prerequistes
 ----